Evolution of magnetic correlation in doped Hubbard model with altermagnetic spin splitting: 3 . RESULTS

 As \(t'\) increases, the system transitions from a collinear magnetic ordered state to a stripe or spiral configuration, with the corresponding ordering vector shifting from \( (\pi, \pi)\) to \( (\pi, q)\), thus demonstrating a continuous change in the system's magnetic phase driven by the interplay between electronic interactions and the hopping parameters.
-For fillings $n\simeq 0.5$ and small NNN hopping $t'$, the $S^z(\mathbf k)$ develops pronounced peaks at both $\mathbf{Q}= (\pi,\pi)$ and $ (\pi,0)$ or $ (0,\pi)$).
-This double-peak structure reflects a regime of strong competition between N\'eel order and stripe correlation tendencies accompanied by the coexistence of two magnetism.
+For fillings $n\simeq 0.5$ and small NNN hopping $t'$, the $C^z(\mathbf k)$ develops pronounced peaks at both $\mathbf{Q}= (\pi,\pi)$ and $ (\pi,0)$ or $ (0,\pi)$, this area is referred to as the coexistence regime.
+This double-peak structure indicates strong competition between N\'eel and stripe SDW tendencies.
+It means that the structure factor has two comparable maxima at $(\pi,\pi)$ and $(\pi,0)$ or $(0,\pi)$, rather than a single dominant ordering vector.
 The quasi-square Fermi contour retains strong particle--hole scattering at $\mathbf{Q}=(\pi,\pi)$, thereby stabilizing N\'eel antiferromagnetism.
 Upon doping away from half filling, the contour develops elongated axial features that enhance low-energy scattering at $\mathbf{Q}=(\pi,0)$ or $(0,\pi)$, which in turn promotes collinear stripe correlation.